yrbobo/MQS-ECL/README.md

 ### 4. Data preprocessing

-For different data sets, use the data processing program we provide to process all data sets into a unified format.
+For different datasets, use the data processing program we provide to process all datasets into a unified format.
 The relevant codes are in the 'data_preprocessing' directory.